triton-inference-server/server/docs/protocol/extension_trace.md

 see trace setting "log frequency" below for detail.
 - "trace_level" : the trace level.
 "OFF" to disable tracing, TIMESTAMPS" to trace timestamps, "TENSORS" to trace tensors.
-It may be specified multiple times to trace multiple informations.
+This value is an array of string whhere user may specify multiple levels to trace multiple informations.
 - "trace_rate" : the trace sampling rate.
 The value represents how many requests will one trace be sampled from.
 For example, if the trace rate is "1000", 1 trace will be sampled for every 1000 requests.